 Credit cards can be a powerful tool for building your credit score and earning rewards like cash back.
 But if you’re not paying off the entire statement balance every month, then you’ll end up paying interest on the things you buy.

-Here’s the problem: Forty-two percent of credit card accounts carried a balance at some point in Q2 2020, according to a report from the American Bankers Association.
+Here’s the problem: Almost 39% of credit card accounts carried a balance at some point in Q2 2021, according to a report from the American Bankers Association.
 This shows that many consumers aren’t paying off their statement balance in full, and paying interest on everyday purchases.

 7. Consolidate all your debt with a personal loan

-If 2021 is the year to pay down your debt, then you might consider opening a debt consolidation loan.
+If 2022 is the year to pay down your debt, then you might consider a debt consolidation loan.
 Doing so may help you save money on interest, pay off debt faster or lower your monthly debt payments.

 | Save money with a lower APR